facebook

 Salmonier River, Avalon Peninsula, NL (Photo by Mike Dembeck)

-Almost a third of the region is covered in wetlands and lakes, providing habitat for more than 26 million ducks and waterfowl.
-Most of these wetlands are deep and ancient peatlands that sequester carbon at the highest rates of any northern ecosystems.
-This contributes to the absorption of part of the carbon emissions resulting from human activity.
-The region has kind of a cooling effect on the planet’s climate.
+Almost a third of the boreal forest region is covered in wetlands and lakes, providing habitat for 26 million waterfowl.
+Most of these wetlands are deep and ancient peatlands that store carbon at the highest rates of any northern ecosystem

 The boreal forest features a number of coniferous and deciduous trees, including: